tomshaffner/PiThermalCam/README.md

 `git clone -b master --single-branch https://github.com/tomshaffner/PiThermalCam.git`

-This clones the code without cloning the pictures for the accompanying article (which take up more space).
+This clones the code without cloning the pictures for the accompanying article (which take up excessive space).

 To operate from here: